peterjc/thapbi-pict/docs/negatives.rst

 Note that a control sample can be used with *both* ``-n`` and ``-y``, so in this second example that would *also* raise the absolute abundance threshold to 176 reads.

+Potentially a synthetic control sample can have unusually low read coverage, meaning even a low absolute number of non-spike-in reads (at noise level) would give a spuriously high inferred fractional abundance threshold.
+To guard against this corner case, as a heuristic half the absolute abundance threshold is applied to the synthetic control samples.
+Likewise, half of any fractional abundance threshold is applied to the negative control samples, which guards against spurious raising of the absolute threshold.

+A similar problem would occur if you accidentally use ``-y`` on a sample without any expected spike-in controls.
+This would suggest result in an overly high fractional threshold, treated as an error.